A predominantly urban population

 Portugal's voluntary migration policy

-In 2018, Portugal was among the first European countries to offer to take in refugees from the German NGO Mission Lifeline 's humanitarian ship Lifeline.
+In 2018, Portugal was among the first European countries to offer to take in refugees from the Lifeline humanitarian boat belonging to the German NGO Mission Lifeline.
 Going against the grain of other European countries seeking to restrict the entry of migrants, Portugal is banking on immigration to stem its demographic decline.
-The country had become a host country for immigrants (mostly African refugees seeking asylum) since 1993.
+Since 1993, the country has been welcoming immigrants (mostly African refugees seeking asylum).

-In May 2018, Prime Minister António Costa declared at the congress of his socialist party, "We need more immigration and we do not tolerate any xenophobic speech."
-Following this, the government embarked on a voluntary migration policy, first of all taking measures to be more attractive: easier visa applications for students and start-ups wishing to establish themselves on Portuguese territory.
+In May 2018, Prime Minister António Costa declared at his Socialist Party's congress: "We need more immigration and we do not tolerate any xenophobic discourse".
+Following this, the government embarked on a voluntary migration policy, first of all taking measures to be more attractive: visa applications facilitated for students and start-ups wishing to establish themselves on Portuguese territory.

 A previous refugee reception plan launched between 2015 and 2017 granted asylum to 1,552 refugees.
-Only half of them went to other countries such as Germany or the United Kingdom.
+Only half of them went to other countries such as Germany or the UK.

-A study by the Francisco Manuel dos Santos Foundation estimated in 2017 that in order to maintain the general and active population level, 75,000 new people would be needed per year.
-The Manuel dos Santos Foundation aims to study Portuguese society through studies it publishes and to generate public debate on societal issues it considers important.
+A study by the Francisco Manuel dos Santos Foundation estimated in 2017 that to maintain the general and active population level, 75,000 new people would be needed per year.
+The Manuel dos Santos Foundation aims to study Portuguese society through studies it publishes, and to stimulate public debate on societal issues it considers important.

 The two official languages of Portugal